If you want to make a fun macaron flavor, this Cinnamon Roll Macarons flavor is exactly what you are craving.

 I would LOVE to make macarons this creative!

 Anyway — making cinnamon roll macarons is not as hard as you think it is.
 We tried a few years ago and while our cookies turned out pretty good, we knew there were a few things we could do to help them set up better.

 #1 Make Your Macarons All the Same Shapes and Sizes

 Kayla is great at doing all her macarons the same shapes and sizes.
 She does not need any special mats or anything.

 Me on the other hand?
 I am just not that good at keeping my cookies the same size.
 But — I found this cool macaron baking mat on Amazon that helps you keep all your cookies the same uniform size.

 Once piped, tap the baking sheet sharply on the work top to remove any air bubbles and to help the mixture settle.

-Leave the piped macarons to dry before cooking; 20 to 30 mins is best; the surface of the macaron will dry and become smooth.
+Leave the piped macarons to dry before cooking; 20 minutes is best; the surface of the macaron will dry and become smooth.

 Please do not skip this step.
 You want your tops of your macarons to be dry.
 If you skip this step you will have a very heavy cookie and you want a light and airy cookie.

 Once the macarons have been cooked, slide the mat or the parchment paper onto a cooling rack and leave the macarons alone until they are completely cooled off.